There is a sense of ancient history about St. Llawddog’s church in Cilgerran. Of forgotten stories, of secrets.

 But you may yourself have honoured him, perhaps unwittingly, if you have ever used his most famous sentence yourself.
 ‘The eyes are the windows of the soul,’ belongs to Thomas Phaer.

 When Thomas died, in the autumn of 1560, his neighbour George Owen said of him that he was a ‘man honoured for his learninge, commended for his governmente, and beloved for his pleasant natural conceiptes.’
 We remember him still 500 years after his death, a sure sign of the great influence his productive life had upon others.

-This story , sadly, does not feature in my new book, Grave Tales from Wales, which was published in July 2021.
-In it, however. there are 30 other fascinating gravestones from across the whole of Wales.
+This story features in my new book, Grave Tales from Wales Volume Two, published in April 2022.
+In it, there are 35 other fascinating gravestones from across the whole of Wales.